webtorrent/bittorrent-tracker/README.md

   http: true, // enable http server? [default=true]
   ws: true, // enable websocket server? [default=true]
   stats: true, // enable web-based statistics? [default=true]
-  trustProxy: false // enable trusting x-forwarded-for header for remote IP [default=false]
+  trustProxy: false, // enable trusting x-forwarded-for header for remote IP [default=false]
   filter: function (infoHash, params, cb) {
     // Blacklist/whitelist function for allowing/disallowing torrents.
 If this option is
     // omitted, all torrents are allowed.
 It is possible to interface with a database or